mikegoelzer/FT4232H-Breakout/mfgr/README.md

 make flash
 ```

+**Notes**

+ - You must UNPLUG and REPLUG the FTDI device for `make flash` changes to become visible to the OS.
-Note 1: it is not necessary to first erase the EEPROM.
+ - It is not necessary to first erase the EEPROM.

-Note 2: when the EEPROM is first initialized on a new board, `make flash` may need to be run **twice** for unknown reasons.
+ - When the EEPROM is first initialized on a new board, `make flash` may need to be run **twice** for unknown reasons.

 ### Erasing